SAT, SUN, MON: First Alert Weather Days

-A First Alert Weather Day is our way of drawing your attention to a day when weather may be an issue for your plans.
-In short it is a “heads up”.
-The sun finally came out as the slow moving mass of clouds moved to the northeast this afternoon.

-Saturday cloud cover will increase ten Saturday evening through early Sunday morning snow will fall accumulating 1″ to 3″ around the FOX19 NOW viewing area.
+Showers will work their way into the region by Saturday evening.
+Saturday night into Sunday morning we will have a rain and snow mix.
+The snow will accumulate with the potential of one to three inches by Sunday morning.
 The heaviest accumulations will be north of the city and the lightest to the south.
 Much of the snow will melt as it hits the surface.

 Before dawn Sunday the snow will mix with rain and freezing rain and much of what falls will melt.
 Slick driving should continue into Sunday after sunrise.